We have now two implementations, one good enough for a standalone project, another one good enough for a library. But we are not done.

 Another way to think about this is that struct llist_head

-is a fake first node in the list, a node
+acts as a fake first node in the list, a

 Good bye special case.